 Northwest University provides assistance to all international students through the International Student Services (ISS) Office.
-The ISS Office is located in the Pacific Rim Centre for Cross-Cultural Studies in Bronson Hall.
+The ISS Office is located in the College of Arts and Sciences in Health Science Center.
 The ISS staff is available to assist international students with support in a variety of ways including immigration concerns, academic affairs, cultural matters, moral support and encouragement in the adjustments that often accompany life in another culture.